DiscoveryMap/comfy-archive/README.md

 ## Installation

+1) Add gem definition to your Gemfile:

+    gem "comfy_archive", "~> 0.1.0"

+2) From your Rails project's root run:

+    bundle install
+    rails generate comfy:archive
+    rake db:migrate

-1) Add the following lines to your `config/routes.rb` file, after the "`comfy_route :cms_admin`" line and before the "`comfy_route :cms`" line:
+3) Add the following lines to your `config/routes.rb` file, after the "`comfy_route :cms_admin`" line and before the "`comfy_route :cms`" line:

     comfy_route :archive_admin
     comfy_route :archive

-3) You should also find view templates in your `/app/views/comfy/archive` folder.
+4) You should also find view templates in your `/app/views/comfy/archive` folder.
 Feel free to adjust them as you see fit.

 ## Configuration